lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 energy.
 Note that, except for trivial systems, minimization algorithms will find a local minimum rather than the global minimum.

-..
+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

-    Run the minimization and observe that LAMMPS-GUI captures the output and updates the chart in real time (see Fig. :ref:`fig:chart-log`).
+    Run the minimization and observe that LAMMPS-GUI captures the output and updates the chart in real time.
 This run executes quickly (depending on your computer's capabilities), but LAMMPS-GUI may fail to capture some of the thermodynamic data.
 In that
     case, use the *Preferences* dialog to reduce the data update